odog96/CAI-baseline-workshop/module2/README.md

 This module implements a comprehensive model monitoring pipeline that tracks predictions over time and automatically detects when model accuracy degrades.

+## What We're Doing in This Module

+**The Real-World Problem:**

+In production, machine learning models don't stay accurate forever.
+As data changes over time (concept drift, distribution shift, etc.), model accuracy naturally degrades.
+Organizations need to monitor model performance and take action—like retraining—when accuracy drops below acceptable levels.

+**Our Approach:**

+Since we're in a workshop environment and don't have real production data flowing in over months, we're **simulating model degradation** to demonstrate monitoring and alerting workflows.
+Here's how:

+1. **Manufacturing Degradation**: We use `02_prepare_artificial_data.py` to create fake ground truth labels that intentionally force our model's accuracy to degrade over time.
+This lets us simulate what would naturally happen in production, but in a controlled, accelerated way.

+2. **Simulating Time Through Batches**: Each batch of data represents a different time period (e.g., Week 1, Week 2, etc.).
+By processing these batches sequentially, we simulate the passage of time and can watch accuracy decline period-by-period.

+3. **Triggering Alerts**: We set an **accuracy threshold** (e.g., 85%).
+When the model's accuracy drops below this threshold, our monitoring job detects the degradation and can trigger alerts or actions (like stopping the pipeline, sending notifications, or initiating retraining).

+**Key Difference from Module 1:**

+- **Module 1**: We created jobs manually through the CML UI
+- **Module 2**: We create jobs **programmatically** using scripts, but still trigger/run them through the UI

+This demonstrates how to automate infrastructure setup while maintaining manual control over execution.

+**Why This Matters:**

+This pattern is essential for production ML systems.
+By detecting degradation early and automatically triggering retraining, you can maintain model quality without manual intervention.

+---

 ## Overview

 The monitoring pipeline consists of **2 CML Jobs**: